 Real estate throughout Canada has seen an atmospheric rise in value over the past decade.
 Ontario, in particular, has experienced a dramatic shift in many sub-markets throughout the Greater Toronto Area (GTA).
 Markets in other parts of the province—especially throughout the Golden Crescent—have seen considerable growth and an increase in valuation.

 Throughout the province, several up-and-coming markets remain affordable enough to represent tantalizing investment opportunities.
-Thanks to today’s record-breaking prices, it’s easy to forget that iconic Toronto neighborhoods, like Cliffside, were once considered down-market!
+Thanks to today’s record-breaking prices, it’s easy to forget that iconic Toronto neighbourhoods, like Cliffside, were once considered down-market!
 Making a strategic investment today could pay dividends later on down the road.
 But only if you purchase the right property.

 If you’re a first-time investor exploring the Ontario market, there are numerous things you should consider.
 For instance, think about the way different markets might serve your investment objectives.
 While a more affordable market may present a lower barrier to entry, it is also less likely to immediately provide you with high returns.